 - Keep your DNS entry for the old url

-- If using https for the new site url, have the SSL certificate ready
+- If you're using https for the new site url, have the SSL certificate ready

 1) Create a new folder your web server drive for your redirect site.
 Call it however you like (ex: SiteRedirect).